 Paint does not need any introduction; we have been using this application since the introduction of Windows 98.
-This application is famous for being used as designing application to make or edit small images.
-In order to edit PDF with Paint, you will either have to convert the PDF to the image file or will have to take the screenshot of the PDF file which can be edited in the Paint.
-Here's the complete guide on how you can edit PDF in Paint on Mac (including macOS 10.15 Catalina) with PDFelement.
+This application is famous for being used as a designing application to make or edit small images.
+In order to edit PDF with Paint, you will either have to convert the PDF to the image file or will have to take a screenshot of the PDF file which can be edited in Paint.
+Here's the complete guide on how you can edit PDF in Paint on Mac (including macOS 11) with PDFelement.

 How to Edit PDF in Paint for Mac Alternative

 Step 1: Edit PDF Text

 Directly open your PDF file and start making changes to the text.
 Click on the "Text" button on the left column of the program.

 As the "Edit" button will be already selected on the screen, you can move the mouse to text and click to edit the text in PDF file.

 Similarly, click on the "Image" button on the left column and it will open a menu bar on the top of the screen.
 On this menu, you can perform different functions to edit the PDF image.

 Paint is not actually a PDF editor, so there is a list of problems associated with editing the PDF in Paint, the complete list is at the bottom of this article.
 On the other hand, a perfect solution to PDF on macOS X (10.15 Included) is by using the PDFelement for Mac.

 - The simplest tool, quick options to view PDF documents